Do I need Supplemental Insurance?

 Another term you will hear is “Comprehensive Insurance,” which essentially means something that covers all of the above.
 Of course, there are still details to consider, and Embark requirements to meet.

-So let’s go through the types of insurance.
+So let’s go through the different types of insurance.

 Medical insurance, which Embark requires, covers medical costs you incur because of injury or illness during the trip.
 In some cases, your medical policy back at home will cover some of these costs, with an additional policy filling in the gaps; for example, a policy just for your trip might cover the deductible on your home policy.
 Another advantage of a trip-specific policy is that the medical clinic or doctor caring for you during your trip might work with that insurer directly, so you don’t have to spend out of pocket and then go to your home carrier for reimbursement.